bbond007/raspytube/README.md

 		* OMX-jpg & gfx data broken out into seperate static libs (see updated compile instructions)

-		* you need 64MB VRAM ro run this program.
+		* you need 64MB VRAM to run this program.

 		* MPlayer if you switch to windowed mode.